EnableX/One-to-One-Video-Chat-With-Screen-Share-Webrtc-Application-Sample-for-iOS/README.md

             EnxUtilityManager.shareInstance()?.setAppGroupsName("group.com.enx.Videocall", withUserKey: "ClientID")

-### How to boradCast Screen :- Here in this expample we are useng RPSystemBroadcastPickerView
+### How to broadcast Screen :- Here in this example we are using RPSystemBroadcastPickerView
 ### In Objective- c
         RPSystemBroadcastPickerView *pickerView = [[RPSystemBroadcastPickerView alloc]initWithFrame:CGRectMake(0, 0, 50, 50)];
         pickerView.translatesAutoresizingMaskIntoConstraints = false;